Misfits (band): Musical style

 Andy Weller of the Necros recalls the band's transition from traditional punk rock in the late 1970s to hardcore in the early 1980s: "(You) could hear it on the records.
 It went from this Ramones-type stuff, to nine months later, where they put out records that were so fast it's unreal."
 By the recording of Earth A.D./Wolfs Blood the band were playing faster, more aggressive material.
 According to Blush, "The Misfits' strengths as a hardcore group lay in non-[hardcore] attributes–melodic songs and larger-than-life-aura–but by the time of Earth AD Glenn was writing hyperspeed blasts that sounded very standard."

-The new version of the Misfits launched by Jerry Only and Doyle in the 1990s had a style that was a little different from older Misfits songs.
+The new version of the Misfits launched by Jerry Only and Doyle in the 1990s, kept the horror punk themes, but went in a more heavy metal direction with blasting drums and crunchy guitars.
 Reviewing American Psycho, Stephen Erlewine of AllMusic called the new incarnation "a kitschy goth-punk outfit that relies more on metal than hardcore", while Rolling Stone remarked that the band's new style blended "some old-style punk, a little metal and an occasional all-out thrasher."
 Greg Prato, reviewing the 2001 album Cuts from the Crypt, noted that "the latter-day Misfits are much more heavy metal based than in their earlier work – as their punk roots have all but been erased."

-The Misfits have also been described as pop punk.
+Devilock

+The devilock is a hairstyle created by Misfits in the late 1970s.
+In a devilock, the sides and back of the hair are kept short, while the front is kept long and combed forward.

+In an early 1980s interview, Jerry Only claimed that the devilock was based on a "tidal wave" hairstyle seen among the 1970s skateboarding communities.
+In the same interview, former Misfits vocalist Glenn Danzig explains that his version of the hairstyle developed from an imitation of Eddie Munster's hairstyle.
+A style similar to the Devilock was sported earlier - for instance the elephant trunk hairstyle of the 1950s, the Surfari's cover picture of 'Gum-dipped Slicks' (1964) shows a member of the band with a devilock-like quiff, as did the guitarist from the contemporaneous Tornadoes of Bustin' Surfboards fame.